trombik/ansible-project-dumbhub/README.md

 packets per sec, protocol breakdown, and a list of _top takers_ in the network.

+The project is managed by `ansible` and several my `ansible` roles, which means that the device configuration can be tested in deterministic way in a virtualised environment, and you can deploy with a single command on a plain default installation from scratch.

+The project has a set of tests that you can perform on virtual machine, or a machine in production.

 ## Use cases

 You would like to monitor a network so that you can find _bandwidth eaters_ in